(noun) A bird species when it is first seen and positively identified by an individual birder, a species that birder has never seen previously.

 Many birders travel to birding festivals, take birding tours or otherwise deliberately attempt to add lifers to their count list.
 This is also possible by staying aware of local vagrant sightings or unusual bird irruptions, and taking steps to see those new birds whenever possible.

-It is also possible to attract lifers to birders' backyards through bird-friendly landscaping, appropriate bird feeders, water sources and otherwise making a suitable habitat.
+It is also possible to attract lifers to birders' yards and gardens through bird-friendly landscaping, appropriate bird feeders, water sources and otherwise making a suitable habitat.
 Over time, however, it will become more difficult to attract lifers to a backyard when all local species have already been observed.
-The more bird-friendly a yard or garden is, however, the more species it will attract, and there is always the possibility of a new and unexpected guest.
+The more bird-friendly a yard or garden is, however, the more species it will attract, and there is always the possibility of a new and unexpected guest visiting a good habitat.

 On rare occasions, birders may count new lifers without actually seeing any new birds.
 This can happen when several subspecies are split into new species, if a birder is certain to have seen the individual subspecies.
 Of course, if species are lumped together, birders can also lose lifers.